 Prevent Campus Suicide Clusters

 A suicide cluster occurs when direct or indirect knowledge of a suicide encourages another person to attempt or die by suicide.
-Suicide clusters emerge primarily among teenagers and young adults, and suicide is the second-leading cause of death among college students, with approximately 1,500 suicides each year according to The Jed Foundation (JED) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Suicide clusters emerge primarily among teenagers and young adults, and suicide is the second-leading cause of death among teens and young adults, according to the U.S. Centers for Disease Control (CDC).

 Communications should not: